dongheenam/dongheenam.info/content/posts/2022/svelte-object-store.md

 {{% /tabs %}}

 The compiled code clearly indicates `<input>` will be updated when its value does not match `$store.name`.
-Thus, *components carry out the shallow comparison* for the store anyways, so stores do not need to worry about triggering redundant DOM updates.
+Thus, *components carry out the shallow comparison* for the store anyway, so stores do not need to worry about triggering redundant DOM updates.

 However, there is still one takeaway; because `p()` will still be called to do these checks, callback functions scheduled with lifecycle methods like `beforeUpdate()` and `afterUpdate()` *will be invoked whether or not* the elements actually update.